 Just think of the rapidity with which the world has adopted the internet and smart phones, not only as a means of communicating with each other, but as a means of communicating with our daily objects.
 How far are we willing to take our mental and biological entanglement with technology?
 And once it becomes affordable, how much will you even think about it before you opt in?
 Will it be a mad rush just like it is for a new I-Phone?
 People lining up in malls every year or so to get an upgraded Neuralink?
 Given current trends, it does not sound far fetched at all.

 And if the monopolistaion of the online world, with a handful of tech giants handling the traffic of the entire world’s interactions continues, how will that feel inside your head?
 A future set to resemble more of an “inline” world, where external stimuli is not as neccessary for the processing of sensory information.
 Where your social media feed could invoke not only imagery and sound, but potentially scents and physical sensations, all taking place within your neurological framework.
 Where people’s instagram feed is not a photo, but their actual experience, translated into binary language, and replicated in your brain, and therefore in your body.
 When David Attenborough goes to Antarctica, you smell salt and feel wind chills.
 Where you think your questions directly to Google.
 Where you search for porn and are able to recieve real sensory commands to satisfy your idiosyncratic desires.
 Where you trust an algorithm to connect you to prospective lovers or hookups or future spouses.
+And where somewhere, someone, has all of this information stored, and marked for sale to advertisers, who aim to sell you more of what they want you to want.

 Taking our current paradigm as the stepping off point, it is plain to see that this entire process can only be facilitated in the same way it is now.
 Where all of these transactions will be stored as meta-data, albeit encrypted, and the channels through which your thoughts and desires are communicated and fulfilled, are monetised.
 Who will be in charge of that process?
 And how will the subsequent addiction and compulsive behaviour play out in our physical bodies, in our communities and in the economy?
 It will be “now”, on highly individualised steroids.

-And we haven’t really even discussed the role of government in this.
+And we haven’t even discussed the role of government in this.
 They are currently at loggerheads over people’s rights to encryption with the tech giants actually defending people’s privacy from data-hungry state actors and institutions like the Australian government and ASIO.
 But there is also the other trajectory we are on, with the rise and rise of monster corporations with no physical boundaries, and private wealthy individuals funding innovation in these sectors and purchasing the rights to act as they please and essentially run parts of the public sector via proxy through lobbying and a revolving-door culture of corruption.

 The Neuralink project purports to be in this vein of public service from the private sector.
 But the advances they are pursuing will have immense repercussions for us all.
 Because Elon Musk is not alone.
 He shares that fetish for a technological singularity with a broad sector of our modern globalised world.
-So while these efforts are currently aimed primarily at healing damaged bodies, they are also explicitly intended for much broader applications and to be as ubiquitous as the smart phone, with some of those applications, no doubt, being somewhat nefarious.
+So while these efforts are currently aimed primarily at healing damaged bodies, they are also explicitly intended for much broader applications, and to be as ubiquitous as the smart phone, with some of those applications, no doubt, being somewhat nefarious.

 But, in this climate of conspiracy theories, I think it’s worth noting that I don’t think elon Musk is a part of some cabal aiming to have us all under remote mind control with all of our behaviours monitored via a “fitbit in the head” (to blend Musk’s description and Rage Against The Machine’s metaphor for the televised nightly news), but in many ways his intentions are irrelevant.
 It doesn’t matter who invented the rifle for instance, or whether it was intended originally for hunting or sport, or to be converted into the kind of high powered weapons of war we know today.
 Technology is a human endeavour, and patented or not, once the ideas are out there, the potential for humanity to do its best and worst with it is practically inevitable.

 Without a doubt though, with the unveiling of the Neuralink, it looks like 2020 has struck again.
 This year continues to live up to its reputation as an historical pivot point.
-Around which the world is thrust headlong into a vastly different future, much like a instellar object bending at speed around the gravity of some enormous cosmic body to be ejected via slingshot into the depths of space.
+Around which the world is thrust headlong into a vastly different future, much like an instellar object bending at speed around the gravity of some enormous cosmic body, only to be ejected via slingshot into the depths of space.
 Preferably we will be on a charted course, but we all know that is too much to ask.

 Either way, the future is here, so we better start deciding on some boundaries, and do our best to plot the trajectory, lest we are flung tumbling into the worst of our tendencies via our briiliant monkey minds and our unwavering dedication and pursuit of ideas at all costs.